UPDATED: JULY 05, 2023 | 1 MIN READ

 The best-scoring states for cancer care have expanded Medicaid eligibility, meaning people who typically wouldn’t qualify for Medicaid or tax credits can receive affordable health coverage.
-Under these expanded Medicaid laws, more patients have access to cancer screenings and cancer treatments, such as cell therapy, immunotherapy, and more.
+Under these expanded Medicaid laws, more patients can access cancer screenings and treatments, such as cell therapy, immunotherapy, and more.

 Common trends for states with low cancer care

 The lowest-scoring states for cancer care have expensive premiums, high out-of-pocket maximums, and poor access to Medicaid, leading to higher rates of uninsured people.